What is a Rebate?

 How Rebates Help Your Business

 Rebates benefit both sides of the equation: the supplier offering them and the customer receiving them.
 They also benefit companies at every stage of the supply chain, from manufacturers to distributors and all the way down to retail and end customers.
 At the top of the funnel, we find that when manufacturers make fuller use of rebate incentives, they typically achieve a 1.64% margin uplift.
-That’s an extra $164,000 for every $1m in profit.
+That’s an extra $10 million for every $1m in profit.

 But the benefits don’t stop there – while distributors using spreadsheets to manage rebates typically fail to collect 1% of rebates owed (an average of $218,829 annually), distributors using dedicated rebate management software typically earn 1.82% more rebates — or an extra $182,000 on every $10m of rebate income.